 Yep - it’s Blackberry Winter.
 Happens every year when the blooms come on.

-other spellings: late-spring cold snap, and one of the "little winters"
+variations: late-spring cold snap, one of the "little winters"

 ★ Blackberry Winter is one of several "little winters" recognized by Southern/Appalachian folk calendars.
 Others include Dogwood Winter, Redbud Winter, and Whippoorwill Winter. ★